Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 Plot element control
 """"""""""""""""""""

-Several visual elements of the plot produced by ``cctk CRISPRtree`` can be controlled using command line options.
+Several visual elements of the plot produced by ``cctk crisprtree`` can be controlled using command line options.
 An illustration of the effect of these options is shown in the image below.

-The default behaviour of ``cctk CRISPRtree`` is to de-emphasize ancestral arrays by applying transparency to their node labels and array cartoons.
+The default behaviour of ``cctk crisprtree`` is to de-emphasize ancestral arrays by applying transparency to their node labels and array cartoons.
 This can be disabled using the ``--no-fade-anc`` option.

-The default behaviour of ``cctk CRISPRtree`` is to annotate hypothetical events onto arrays.
+The default behaviour of ``cctk crisprtree`` is to annotate hypothetical events onto arrays.
 This can be disabled using the ``--no-emphasize-diffs`` option.

 The inclusion of branch length annotations can be controlled using ``-b``.
 Branch lengths correspond to the weighted parsimony cost of events between an array and its ancestor.
 Branch length labels are added at the midpoint of the corresponding branch.

 Branch lengths can be scaled by a (floating point number) factor provided using ``--brlen-scale``.
 This can be used to increase or decrease all branch lengths.
 Horizontal space taken up by branches in the tree reduces the space available for CRISPR array cartoons so this option can be used to control the amount of space in the plot used by those two components.

-The default behaviour of ``cctk CRISPRtree`` is to align node labels and array cartoons.
+The default behaviour of ``cctk crisprtree`` is to align node labels and array cartoons.
 Label alignment can be deactivated using ``--no-align-labels``.
 The alignment of both cartoons and labels can be deactivated using ``--no-align-cartoons``.
 Note that it is not possible to deactivate the alignment of array cartoons without also deactivating the alignment of labels.

 .. image:: images/treeplot_plotting_params_comparison.png

 Plot size and resolution
 """"""""""""""""""""""""

-The size and resolution of plots produced by ``cctk CRISPRtree`` can be controlled using command line options.
+The size and resolution of plots produced by ``cctk crisprtree`` can be controlled using command line options.
 These options can be used to generate images of the exact specification required for a figure, or may be necessary to create a sensibly scaled image (see :ref:`tree-limitations`).

 Plot height and width can be set using the options ``--plot-width`` and ``--plot-height`` and providing the desired size in inches.

 pixel density (DPI) can be set using ``--dpi``.
-The images on this page were generated at 600 DPI. **N.B.** DPI settings are only relevant for images generated by ``cctk CRISPRtree`` in raster formats such as PNG.
+The images on this page were generated at 600 DPI. **N.B.** DPI settings are only relevant for images generated by ``cctk crisprtree`` in raster formats such as PNG.
 SVG outputs are unaffected by DPI settings.

 ``--font-size`` can be used to control the size of text in the plot (default value is 10pt).